aosabook/500lines/crawler/chapter.md

 The stack trace shows only that the event loop was running a callback.
 We do not remember what led to the error.
 The chain is broken on both ends: we forgot where we were going and whence we came.
 This loss of context is called "stack ripping", and in many cases it confounds the investigator.
 Stack ripping also prevents us from installing an exception handler for a chain of callbacks, the way a "try / except" block wraps a function call and its tree of descendents.[^7]

-So, even apart from the long debate about the relative efficiencies of multithreading and async, there is this other tension regarding which is more error-prone: threads are susceptible to data races if you make a mistake synchronizing them, but callbacks are stubborn to debug due to stack ripping.
+So, even apart from the long debate about the relative efficiencies of multithreading and async, there is this other debate regarding which is more error-prone: threads are susceptible to data races if you make a mistake synchronizing them, but callbacks are stubborn to debug due to stack ripping.

-### Solution: Asynchronous Coroutines
+## Coroutines

 We entice you with a promise.
-It is possible to write asynchronous code that combines the efficiency of callbacks with the classic style of multithreaded programming.
+It is possible to write asynchronous code that combines the efficiency of callbacks with the classic good looks of multithreaded programming.
 This combination is achieved with a pattern called "coroutines".
-Using Python's standard asyncio package, and a library called "aiohttp", fetching a URL in a coroutine is very direct[^10]:
+Using Python 3.4's standard asyncio library, and a package called "aiohttp", fetching a URL in a coroutine is very direct[^10]:

 ```python
     @asyncio.coroutine